 A New Vision for Cyber Threat Intelligence at the MS-ISAC

-The complicated work environment and uncertainty of 2020 led the Cyber Threat Intelligence (CTI) team at the Multi-State Information Sharing and Analysis Center (MS-ISAC) and Elections Infrastructure ISAC (EI-ISAC) to rethink how we operate and what is most important.
-We spent a lot of time thinking about intelligence sharing.
+The transforming work environment and uncertainty of 2020 led the cyber threat intelligence (CTI) team at the Multi-State and Elections Infrastructure Information Sharing and Analysis Centers (MS- and EI-ISACs) to rethink how we operated and what was most important.
+We spent a lot of time thinking about proactive threat intelligence sharing.
 We recognize that intelligence analysis, especially when applied to cyberspace, is a niche skill.
-Most SLTTs don’t conduct their own intelligence collection, analysis, and dissemination.
+Most U.S. State, Local, Tribal, and Territorial (SLTT) organizations don’t conduct their own intelligence collection, analysis, and dissemination.
 So, we created a plan, crafted a new vision, and set off in a new direction.
-That vision is to be the premier CTI source for all U.S. State, Local, Tribal, and Territorial (SLTT) entities and election offices, driven solely by mission and powered by critical thinking.
+That vision is to be the premier CTI source for all SLTTs and elections infrastructure, one which is driven solely by mission and powered by critical thinking.

 Real-Time Indicator Feeds

-The result of this work is the new real-time threat indicator feeds from CIS.
-They are easy to implement and available for free to U.S. SLTTs.
-The feeds use easy to ingest, industry-standard formatting to work with most modern security and analysis tools.
-The data shared will help SLTTs automate defensive actions, correlate events, conduct analysis, and make better, faster, more impactful decisions.
+One result of this work is the real-time threat indicator feeds from the Center for Internet Security (CIS).
+They are easy to implement and available at no cost to SLTTs and election offices.
+The feeds use easy-to-ingest, industry-standard formatting to work with the most modern security and analysis tools.
+The data shared help SLTTs automate defensive actions, correlate events, conduct analysis, and make better, faster, and more proactive defensive decisions.

 Cyber Threat Intelligence (CTI) Defined

-Cyber Threat Intelligence (CTI) is evidence-based knowledge about an existing or emerging menace or hazard to information and infrastructure assets.
-CTI comes in many forms including context that connects pieces of information together into a more complete picture.
+CTI is evidence-based knowledge about an existing or emerging menace or a hazard to information and infrastructure assets.
+CTI comes in many forms, including context that connects pieces of information together into a more complete picture.
 In the case of CTI, it can include things like:

 - Specific malware or malware families